Health and Safety

 This information is also available on stlcc.edu.

-St. Louis Community College is committed to providing an academic and work environment that is free from sexual misconduct.
-The College's policies and response to incidences of sexual misconduct are meant to comply with Title VII, Title IX, and the Violence Against Women Act (VAWA), as well as the Department of Education's Office of Civil Rights' Dear Colleague Letters from 2011 and 2014.
-In accordance with this guidance, STLCC is committed to the following:
+St. Louis Community College is committed to providing an academic and work environment that is free from sex based discrimination including sexual harassment. .
+The College's policies and response to incidences of sexual harassment comply with federal, state , and local laws including Title VII, Title IX, and the Violence Against Women Act (VAWA).
+Supportive resources are available to those impacted by sexual harassment on and off campus.

 No person (except for licensed police officers) shall possess or carry any firearm, visible or concealed, on college property (including college buildings and grounds – leased or owned by the college – college athletic fields and parking lots) or in any college vehicle or at college sponsored events on or off college property.